IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/monitoring_and_apis.md

 5. Fill out the "Path" field as "/hello".
 6. Choose an action from the drop-down list.
 7. Click the "Create" button.

+{% hint style="success" %}
+As you can see, you can do everything within the web UI that can be done from the IBM Cloud CLI and the Cloud Functions plugin and more!
+{% endhint %}